Protecting the Yunnan Golden Monkey

 Enlarge this image of a Yunnan golden monkey.

 With its clownish pink lips and black pompadour, the whimsical looking Yunnan golden monkey seems born of a child’s imagination.

 But the monkey is facing perils that are all too real.
-With no more than 2,000 remaining in its native China, the monkey is one of the world’s most endangered primates.
+With only around 3,000 remaining in its native China, the monkey is one of the world’s most endangered primates.
 Habitat loss and illegal hunting have pushed the monkey to the brink of disaster.

 Thanks to The Nature Conservancy, the China Academy of Sciences and local Chinese partners, the monkey is getting more protection and local people are helping.

-Leading the way is an intrepid Chinese ecologist — Conservancy biologist Long Yongcheng — who is tracking the elusive creatures and piecing together clues to how to save them.
+An intrepid Chinese ecologist — now retired Conservancy biologist Long Yongcheng — dedicated his lengthy career to tracking the elusive creatures and piecing together clues to how to save them.